wgsl-analyzer/wgsl-analyzer/README.md

 ## Building from source

-The lsp server can be built using `cargo build --release -p wgsl_analyzer`.
+The lsp server can be built using `cargo build --release -p wgsl-analyzer`.

 The vscode extension can either be built as a platform-specific extension which bundles the language server binary, or as a platform-independent one.